 For best results using Milorganite on St. Augustine, apply 4 times per year.
+Any more is too much Milorganite.
 These four applications are planned to deliver nutrients during St. Augustine’s summer growing season and reduce fertilization during colder months when St. Augustine’s growth slows or stops.
 You’ll give your grass nutrients when it needs them and won’t waste time and money fertilizing when unnecessary.

 - First Application: Early-April (as soon as grass greens up after winter dormancy)

 - Fourth Application: Early-October (at least 30 days before average first frost)